-- 1. Subject to all rules and regulations which pertain to the class the student is joining; - 2.
-Required to retake all courses in which the student received below a C (70.000); - 3.
+- 1. Subject to all rules and regulations which pertain to the class the student is joining, - 2.
+Required to retake all courses in which the student received below a C (70.000), - 3.
 Placed on academic probation during the semester of return.

-Termination of Enrollment & Dismissal
+Termination of Enrollment & Academic Dismissal

-Dismissal constitutes formal action initiated by the Department of Occupational Therapy to terminate the academic standing of a student within the MU OTD Program.
+Academic Dismissal constitutes formal action initiated by the Dean of College of Health Sciences and Human Services to terminate the academic standing of a student within the MU OTD Program.
 Reasons for dismissal include, but are not limited to:

 - 1. A student's failure to satisfactorily complete the remediation requirements during a probationary period. - 2.
-A student's failure to raise the cumulative grade point average to the required 2.750 during a probationary period and maintain a 2.750 GPA thereafter. - 3.
-A student's failure in more than two courses in the curriculum. - 4.
-A student's failure in one course anytime subsequent to a period of academic probation and/or a required leave of absence. - 5.
+A student's failure to raise the cumulative grade point average to the required 2.750 during a probationary period and maintain a 2.750 GPA thereafter.

+- 3. A student's failure in more than two courses in the curriculum. - 4.
+A student's failure in one course anytime subsequent to a period of academic probation and/or academic suspension. - 5.
 A student exceeds a maximum of two course remediations while enrolled in the MU OTD Program. - 6.
 A student exceeds a maximum of four practical reexaminations while enrolled in the MU OTD Program. - 7.
-A student's failure to adhere to the professional conduct standards as described in the essentials functions policy, professional behaviors policy, ethical standards, or fails to adhere to safety standards following a period of academic probation and/or a required leave of absence. - 8.
+A student's failure to adhere to the ethical conduct standards as described in the essentials functions policy, ethical standards, or fails to adhere to safety standards following a period of academic probation and/or academic suspension. - 8.
 Engaging in the following acts of misconduct, regardless of whether such misconduct is engaged in, on or off, University-owned or controlled property: - a.
 Commission of an offense classified as a felony by Federal criminal statutes. - b.
 Unlawful use, possession, or sale of drugs or narcotics, whether or not felonious. - c.
 Falsification of records, or other act which substantially impugns the integrity of the student. - d.
 Actions which would substantially reduce or eliminate the student's ability to effectively pursue and Doctor of Occupational Therapy degree at Methodist University due to alcoholism, drug addiction, mental instability, or other physically or psychologically incapacitating illness or defect.

+Dismissals are final and cannot be appealed.
 A student that has been terminated from enrollment and dismissed from the MU OTD Program may re-apply to the MU OTD Program through the typical admissions process.
 If re-admitted to the program, the student must retake all courses in the MU OTD Program.